What Chiropractors Do

-A chiropractor cares for patients with health problems of the neuromusculoskeletal system, which is made up of nerves, bones, muscles, ligaments, and tendons.
+Chiropractors treat patients with health problems of the neuromusculoskeletal system, which includes nerves, bones, muscles, ligaments, and tendons.

 - Assess a patient’s medical condition by reviewing the patient’s medical history and concerns, and by performing a physical examination

 - Analyze the patient’s posture, spine, and reflexes